-Thanks to the caring members of our community who responded to a unique patient request, we were able to help Margaret fulfuill her final wish to see a sulphur crested cockatoo one last time.
+Thanks to the caring members of our community who responded to a unique patient request, we were able to help Margaret fulfill her final wish to see a sulphur-crested cockatoo one last time.

 “She’d always been a great lover of birds, ever since she was young but even more so since she retired and lived by the river,” said Janet, Margaret’s daughter.
 Janet and Margaret fondly reflected and remembered the regular visits from a flock of six mischievous cockatoos who would confidently eat almonds from the palm of Margaret’s hand.
 Feeding and watching birds were truly some of the happiest moments of Margaret’s life.